meryemaltintas/solutions_repo/docs/1 Physics/4 Electromagnetism/Problem_1.md

 ```
 Explanation:
 Helical motion arises due to the combination of the perpendicular velocity (circular motion) and the parallel velocity (drifting motion along the magnetic field).

-The drift velocity is caused by the electric field, which pushes the particle along the field direction
-v_z = \frac{dz}{dt}

 ![alt text](image-7.png)